-- 1. Applicants must submit a letter of intent by 4/16/21 indicating desire to submit a proposal.
+- Applicants must submit a letter of intent by 5/6/22 indicating desire to submit a proposal.
 The letter of intent is a non-binding document and will provide an overview of the proposal.
 In order to be eligible for submission, this letter of intent must be sent by the date provided.
-This document will be evaluated based on the minimum qualifications which includes attestation that the provider 1) Is a PA Medical Assistance provider, 2) Is a facility associated with a medical institution, 3) Qualifies under Medicare to provide inpatient as a billable service, and 4) Can guarantee that no component part of the organization can be classified as an IMD. - 2.
-Applicants must respond to all components of this RFP and work within the page limits where indicated.
+This document will be evaluated based on the minimum qualifications which includes attestation that the provider 1) Is a PA Medical Assistance provider and 2) Qualifies under Medicare to provide inpatient as a billable service. - Applicants must respond to all components of this RFP and work within the page limits where indicated.
 Failure to comply may result in disqualification.
 A proposal must address everything outlined in the Appendices. - 3.
-All responses to the RFP are due by close of business on June 1, 2021.
-Respondents will provide their proposals in all three formats: - One email containing the "Technical Proposal", the "Financial Proposal", and the "Transmittal Letter".
-Proposals should be sent to Jeanne Ewing, ewingi@magellanhealth.com.
+All responses to the RFP are due by close of business on May 20, 2022.
+Respondents will provide their proposals in all three formats: - One email containing the "Technical Proposal," the "Financial Proposal," and the "Transmittal Letter."
+Proposals should be sent to Kelly Griess: kdgriess@magellanhealth.com.